← Back to Blog

 This is where we put our money where our mouth is (pun intended).

-Aldenté's core experience is completely free.
+Aldenté's core experience is completely free — here's exactly what's free and what isn't.
 You can save recipes from anywhere — share a link from TikTok, Instagram, YouTube, any website, any blog — and it lands in your cookbook, formatted and organized.
 You can follow friends and see what they're actually cooking in real life, not just what influencers are staging for content.
 All free.
 No catch.
 No "you've hit your limit" popup after five recipes.

 We've also put a lot of work into handling the sources that other apps struggle with.
 TikTok videos where the recipe is spoken, not written.
 Instagram reels with ingredients flashing on screen for half a second.
 Those blog posts where someone writes 2,000 words about their childhood memories of Sunday dinners before getting to the actual recipe.
 Aldenté pulls clean, formatted recipes from all of these — ingredients, steps, cook time — where other apps often choke, return partial results, or just give up entirely.